dib-lab/2022-paper-branchwater-software/manuscript.md

  implementation; and a subsection on Operation, which should include the minimal system requirements needed to run the software and an overview of the workflow.*

+### Wort and the SRA digest

+We determined the accessions of all publicly available shotgun metagenomic via the query string `"METAGENOMIC"[Source] NOT amplicon[All Fields]` at the NCBI Sequence Read Archive Web site, https://www.ncbi.nlm.nih.gov/sra.
+We then downloaded all runs for all accessions and streamed them into `sourmash sketch dna` with parameters `-p k=21,31,51,scaled=1000,abund` and saved them as individual gzipped JSON files for each input run.

+The resulting metagenome data set sizes were XXX TB.
+(Describe number, sum, average, median, mode of sketch file sizes.)

 ### Implementation of sra_search - rust; uses sourmash core.

-It loads all the queries into memory and then uses threads to iterate across the provided collection of search sketches.
+The `sra_search` program implements the following steps:

+1. Loads the query sketches into memory from a list of files.
+2. Loads the list of filenames containing subject sketches to search.
+3. In a Rust closure function executed in parallel for each subject sketch filename,
+   a. loads the subject sketch from the file;
+   b. for each query, determines the estimated overlap between query and subject;
+   c. reports overlaps above a user-specified threshold.
+   d. releases all per-metagenome resources

+Note that any requested downsampling of sketches is performed dynamically, after load.
+Results are reported back to a separate "writer" thread via a threadsafe multi-producer, single-consumer FIFO queue.

-From luiz thesis: it is possible to leverage the core features to prototype a large scale search method in Rust that can efficiently keep queries in memory and process batches of the metagenome signatures without needing to store them in memory first, loading on demand and releasing resources after they are queried.
-This approach also benefits from queries being effectively immutable, and so can be easily shared without data races by multiple processing threads.
+This approach leverages the core features of sourmash to efficiently keep queries in memory and batch-process metagenome sketches without storing them all in memory.
+The approach also takes advantage of the effective immutability of queries, which can be easily shared without data races by multiple processing threads.

+### Executing sra_search at the command line

 sra_search takes in search parameters as well as two text files, one containing a list of query file paths and one containing a lits of